semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 The Semgrep Registry includes SAST rules that can detect secrets to a certain extent.
 You can run these rules in Semgrep Code (Semgrep's SAST analyzer), or even write your own custom secret-detecting SAST rules, but with the following differences:

 * Semgrep Code does not run a validator function or perform entropy analysis against these rules, resulting in less accurate results.
-* Semgrep Code rules don't detect honeypot tokens, resulting in less accurate results.
     * Because the results are less accurate, these rules are not suitable as a criteria to block a PR or MR.
 * The UI for Semgrep Code is tailored to SAST triage, and does not include filtering functions for valid or invalid tokens.
+* Existing Semgrep Pro rules that detect secrets are transitioning from Semgrep Code to Semgrep Secrets.
+By transitioning these rules, improvements, such as validator functions, can be added to the rules when they are run in Semgrep Secrets.
+* You can write your own custom validator functions and run them in Semgrep Secrets for your own custom services or use cases.

 ## Next steps